How to Save Money on a Low Income

 Most people don’t think they spend too much on unnecessary things, but when you see all of your monthly spending written down, it can reveal a lot.

-If you notice obvious things in your spending journal that you can either cut back on or eliminate, this is a major step you can take to save money.
+If you notice obvious things in your spending journal that you can either cut back on or stop buying, this is a major step you can take to save money.

 2. Start a Side Hustle